Chapter 2 - Registration, Fee Assessment, and Withdrawal Procedures

 - are not eligible for a tuition scholarship

 Students on restricted admission status or probation may be appointed to an assistantship on a term basis and may not be eligible for a tuition scholarship.
 If an appointment encompasses fewer than five class days, no registration is required.
 Assistants who do not register by midterm of the current term will be registered by the Graduate College; applicable tuition and late fees will be added to their university bill.
 The minimum registration requirement for a graduate assistant is one credit (GR ST 681B or 681C meets this one credit requirement).
 However, as noted above, students on an assistantship appointment for three months during the fall or spring terms will be assessed Iowa resident tuition at the full-time rate.
-Graduate assistants who resign their appointments (including transfer to another school, employment, etc.), resulting in an assistantship appointment of less than 3 months of the term (or less than six weeks in the summer session), but do not withdraw from the university will:
+Graduate assistants who resign their appointments (including transfer to another school, employment, etc.), resulting in an assistantship appointment of less than 3 months of the term (or less than four weeks in the summer session), but do not withdraw from the university will:

 - have their tuition recalculated based on their residency status and total number of credits they are registered for,